mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 Whether the Travellers snatch an operative or not, as soon as they realise they have been ‘made’ the Neubayern intelligence team begins planning direct action.
 Their objective depends on whether any of their people have been snatched.
 They have access codes for Perfect Stranger , which the Travellers might not expect, and will try to covertly gain entry to set an ambush in the ship or rescue their comrades.
 They will settle for grabbing any of the Travellers if the opportunity arises.

-The [[#intelligence operatives]] will be armed for this endeavour and whilst they would rather capture Travellers for interrogation, they will shoot to kill if necessary.
+The [[#intelligence operatives]] will be armed for this endeavor and whilst they would rather capture Travellers for interrogation, they will shoot to kill if necessary.
 These are hard-nosed professionals who know the price of failure.
 They have no remorse or hesitation.

 The ideal approach is to corner some or all the Travellers somewhere they cannot easily escape and surprise them at gunpoint; inside their own ship would be perfect, but perfection rarely happens in intelligence work.
 Once secured, the prisoners can be transferred to a safe house and later moved outside the city.
 A ship will eventually take them to Neubayern, drugged and in cryogenic suspension.
 At that point, they will disappear and never be heard of again.